PeteGoo/petegoo.github.io/_posts/2018-11-09-optimizing-ci-cd-pipelines.md

 Yeah, this isn't really about tools, it can be but it doesn't have to be.

 I'm a real believer in the power of diagramming, I'm not talking about UML here.
 In fact I'm specifically talking about NOT UML.
 Boxes, lines and words are what you need.
 Patterns & Practices, acronyms and specific terminology can be incredibly devisive.
-Diagrams are a room leveller, they bring everybody into the same conversationm, losing the least amount of participants along the way.
+Diagrams are a room leveller, they bring everybody into the same conversation, losing the least amount of participants along the way.

 ## Getting Started